Australian

 Recaptured:

-A community art project involving 18 artists from four
+A community art project involving 18 artists

-different countries seeks to break through time worn
+from four different countries seeks to break

-barriers, and heal an earthquake ravaged community
+through time worn barriers, and heal an

-through art, by Kurchi Dasgupta (kp 18/06/2017)
+Kurchi Dasgupta (kp 18/06/2017)

 In